After you've been dismissed

 Read more about your right to a fair and accurate reference on GOV.UK.

-You might be able to claim some benefits while you’re looking for a new job, including:
+You might be able to claim benefits while you’re looking for a new job, like Universal Credit.
+You might also be able to get a higher amount of benefits you already get, for example:

 - Council Tax Reduction